| Type: | Package |

 The hasselayout function generates the Hasse diagram of the layout structure of the experimental design, as described in Bate and Chatfield (2016a).
 The diagram consists of a set of structural objects, corresponding to the factors and generalised factors, and the relationships between the structural objects (either crossed, nested, partially crossed or equivalent), as defined by the structure of the experimental design.

-In the dataframe the levels of the variables/factors must be uniquely identified and have a physical meaning, otherwise the function will not correctly identify the nesting/crossing of the variables/factors.
+In the dataframe the levels of the factors must be uniquely identified and have a physical meaning, otherwise the function will not correctly identify the nesting/crossing of the factors.
 For example, consider an experiment consisting of Factor A (with k levels) that nests Factor B (with q levels per level of Factor A).
 The levels of Factor B should be labelled 1 to k x q and not 1 to q (repeated k times).

 Where present, two partially crossed factors are illustrated on the diagram with a dotted line connecting them.
-This feature can be excluded using the showpartialLS
+This feature can be excluded using the showpartialLS option.

 The maximum number of possible levels of each generalised factor, along with the actual number present in the design and the "skeleton ANOVA" degrees of freedom, can be included in the structural object label on the Hasse diagram.

 Using the randomfacsid argument the factors that correspond to random effects can be highlighted by underlining them on the Hasse diagram.
-The vector should be equal to the number of variables/factors in the design and consist of fixed (entry = 0) or random (entry = 1) values.
+The vector should be equal to the number of factors in the design and consist of fixed (entry = 0) or random (entry = 1) values.

 Value

-The function hasselayout
+The function hasselayout returns:

 The individual entries in the table consist of blanks on the main diagonal and 0's, (0)'s or 1's elsewhere.